Southern League (1885–1899)

-The Southern League was a Class B and Class C minor league baseball league which operated intermittently in the Southern United States from 1885 to 1899.
+The Southern League was a low-level minor baseball league which operated intermittently in the Southern United States from 1885 to 1899.
 Financial problems plagued the league and its member teams throughout their existence.
 It was not unusual for teams to depart the league during the season or for the league to cease operations without completing the season.
 It was this lack of financial support which ultimately caused the league to permanently disband in 1889.
 In 1901, a new league, called the Southern Association, was created from its remnants.